kzen31/Case_study_SQL/README.md

 # Case_study_SQL
 A file contain SQL script for SQL use case IYKRA

+Hi There!,
+In this repo, I try to learn about SQL command.
+By solving some bussiness problem, I want to upgrade my understanding about SQL and the logic to solve the problem.
+If you have different result or difficulties, feel free to contact me.

+You can get the data set from below:
 Data set FROM : https://github.com/robconery/dvdrental

 Scenario
-Please make SQL queries to answer these questions and post them in your github account!
+Please make SQL queries to answer these questions:
 1. A customer wants to know the films about “astronauts”.
 How many recommendations could you give for him?
 2. I wonder, how many films have a rating of “R” and a replacement cost between $5 and $15?
 3. We have two staff members with staff IDs 1 and 2.
 We want to give a bonus to the staff member that handled the most payments.
 How many payments did each staff member handle?
 And how much was the total amount processed by each staff member?